 When I arrived in Pai I never thought that I’d end up staying there for two weeks.
 As those two weeks were already half of my 30 day visa and I wanted to see much more of this country, I decided to get a visa extension.
-In this article I want to share my experience about how to extend your visa by 30 more days – a quite easy and quick process.
+In this article I want to share my experience about how to extend your visa in Pai – a quite easy and quick process.

 Where’s the immigration office?

 You can see the location of the Pai immigration service in the map below.
 To be honest, it’s not what you expect to see when you think of an immigration office, so better look twice.
 Opening hours are Monday til Friday, from 8:30 am til 4 pm (No guarantee for that info).

 - Original passport plus the TM.6 departure card you receive once you enter Thailand

 - Copy of the mainpage of your passport